Swiss-cheese models and the Dyer-Roeder approximation: The Dyer-Roeder approximation

 We now focus on light propagation.
 Consider a comoving observer, who can be chosen without loss of generality at the origin of the spatial coordinate system.
 A light ray reaching this central observer today is purely radial, and propagates according to $\chi=\eta_0-\eta$.
 Along it, the affine parameter $v$ satisfies $\dd\eta/\dd v = \omega/a$, and $a\omega$ is a constant (whence the FL expression for the redshift, $1+z=a_{\rm o}/a_{\rm s}$).
 The evolution of the redshift with the affine parameter is therefore ruled by

-The screen vectors $s_1$, $s_2$, forming the Sachs basis, do not need here to be specified explicitely to get the optical tidal matrix $\optical$, because of the high degree of symmetry (in particular, spatial isotropy) of the FL spacetime.
+The screen vectors $s_1$, $s_2$, forming the Sachs basis, do not need here to be specified explicitly to get the optical tidal matrix $\optical$, because of the high degree of symmetry (in particular, spatial isotropy) of the FL space-time.
 The result is

-As expected, a FL spacetime only focus light via a Ricci term (source of convergence), because conformal flatness imposes that the Weyl tensor (source of shear and rotation) vanishes.
+As expected, a FL space-time only focusses light via a Ricci term (source of convergence), because conformal flatness imposes that the Weyl tensor (source of shear and rotation) vanishes.
 The Sachs equation~\eqref{eq:Sachs} can then be solved exactly, e.g., by taking advantage of the conformal flatness \citep{2013PhRvD..87l3526F}, in order to obtain the blocks of the Wronski matrix:

 where $\mathcal{H} \define a'(\eta)/a = aH$ is the conformal Hubble parameter, and a prime denotes a derivative with respect to conformal time $\eta$.
 Note that \eqref{eq:jacobi_FL} gives the well-known expression for the angular distance in a FL universe,